lemmingapex/ProjectEuler/Problem28/README.md

    65 64 63 62 61 60 59 58 57
 </pre>

 Grid size to index is a linear relationship: ```m = 2*i + 1```.
-It seems like we should be able to describe this pattern using a quadratic equation, after all the second differences (derivative) of the grid size is a constant.
+It seems like we should be able to describe the pattern from index value to average value using a quadratic equation, after all the second differences (derivative) of the grid size is a constant.

 <pre>
 grid size:    1    9   25   49   81    ...